Skip to Content

 Public Market Center

-Other star attractions include the Seattle Space Needle, Fremont Troll, Gum Wall, and the Museum of Flight.
-Head up to Kerry Park for a gorgeous and unobstructed view of the Seattle skyline for the best pictures.
+Harbor cruise tours provide a serene alternative for nature appreciation.
+Key attractions include the Seattle Space Needle, Fremont Troll, Gum Wall, and the Museum of Flight, with Kerry Park offering a picture-perfect view of the skyline.

-Oh, and whether you have one day or 3 days in Seattle, coffee enthusiasts should make time for a cuppa at Starbucks mothership, the original shop in the famous Pike Place Market.
+Whether you have one or three days in Seattle, don’t miss the chance to savor a cup of coffee at the original Starbucks in Pike Place Market.

 Just for fun: posting any pictures of the city on Instagram?
 Check out here my favorite quotes about Seattle so you can use them in your captions!